We've updated the content to describe the latest versions of Angular and React.

 Data binding is about synchronizing data between business logic and UI.

-The difference between Angular and React.js is that Angular uses two-way data binding: changing data impacts view and changing view triggers changes in data.
+The difference between Angular and React.js is that Angular 2 uses both one- and two-way data: changing data impacts view and changing view triggers changes in data.

 React uses one-way binding: when designing a React app developers often nest child components within higher-order parent components.

 One-way binding makes the code more stable, and also makes debugging an app build with React versus Angular app much easier.
-Still, the two-way binding of Angular is simpler to work with.
+Still, the one/two-way binding of Angular is simpler to work with and makes the framework more flexible.

 Difference between React and Angular: data binding